Carlo Goldoni: Themes

 Goldoni's plays that were written while he was still in Italy ignore religious and ecclesiastical subjects.
 This may be surprising, considering his staunch Catholic upbringing.
 No thoughts are expressed about death or repentance in his memoirs or in his comedies.
 After his move to France, his position became clearer, as his plays took on a clear anti-clerical tone and often satirized the hypocrisy of monks and of the Church.

 Goldoni was inspired by his love of humanity and the admiration he had for his fellow men.
-He wrote, and was obsessed with, the relationships that humans establish with one another, their cities and homes, the Humanist movement, and the study of philosophy.
-The moral and civil values that Goldoni promotes in his plays are those of rationality, civility, humanism, the importance of the rising middle-class, a progressive stance to state affairs, honor and honesty.
+He wrote, and was obsessed with, the relationships that humans establish with one another, their cities and homes, and the study of philosophy.
+The moral and civil values that Goldoni promotes in his plays are those of rationality, civility, humanism, the importance of the rising middle class, a progressive stance on state affairs, honour and honesty.
 Goldoni had a dislike for arrogance, intolerance and the abuse of power.

 Goldoni's main characters are no abstract examples of human virtue, nor monstrous examples of human vice.
 They occupy the middle ground of human temperament.
 Goldoni maintains an acute sensibility for the differences in social classes between his characters as well as environmental and generational changes.
 Goldoni pokes fun at the arrogant nobility and the pauper who lacks dignity.

 Venetian and Tuscan

 As in other theatrical works of the time and place, the characters in Goldoni's Italian comedies spoke originally either the literary Tuscan variety (which became modern Italian) or the Venetian dialect, depending on their station in life.
-However, in some printed editions of his plays he often turned the Venetian texts into Tuscan, too.
+However, in some printed editions of his plays, he often turned the Venetian texts into Tuscan, too.

 Goldoni in popular culture

-One of his best known works is the comic play Servant of Two Masters, which has been translated and adapted internationally numerous times.
+One of his best-known works is the comic play Servant of Two Masters, which has been translated and adapted internationally numerous times.
 In 1966 it was adapted into an opera buffa by the American composer Vittorio Giannini.
 In 2011, Richard Bean adapted the play for the National Theatre of Great Britain as One Man, Two Guvnors.
 Its popularity led to a transfer to the West End and in 2012 to Broadway.

 The film Carlo Goldoni – Venice, Grand Theatre of the World, directed by Alessandro Bettero, was released in 2007 and is available in English, Italian, French, and Japanese.